lenadroid/airflow-azure/article/Airflow-Steps.md

 Options for available data pipeline tools can be grouped into several categories:

 * Simple utilities, such as [cron](https://en.wikipedia.org/wiki/Cron), or in-house solutions.
-These are exellent for trivial data pipelines that don't require complex scheduling logic, custom and complex data integration or dependencies.
+These are excellent for trivial data pipelines that don't require complex scheduling logic, custom and complex data integration or dependencies.
 Often data pipelines grow and evolve, and many of them may get too sophisticated to be efficiently managed through cron or in-house workflow utilities.

 * Platform-specific tools, such as [SSIS](https://docs.microsoft.com/en-us/sql/integration-services/sql-server-integration-services?WT.mc_id=airflow-blog-alehall), [Informatica PowerCenter](https://www.informatica.com/products/data-integration/powercenter.html), or [Pentaho Data Integration](https://help.pentaho.com/Documentation/7.1/0D0/Pentaho_Data_Integration), and cloud-based managed services, such as [AWS Glue](https://aws.amazon.com/glue/) or [Data Pipeline](https://aws.amazon.com/datapipeline/), or [Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/introduction?WT.mc_id=airflow-blog-alehall).
 Main advantages of cloud and platform-specific data pipeline services are tight integration with cloud or platform-specific products and moving data between them, as well as no need to manage underlying infrastructure for cloud-based services.
 Both platform and cloud-specific services for ETL may offer custom logic, however it's often limitedin terms of extensibility and applicability outside of a very fixed set of platform or cloud products.